 Life in Cullen Bay Marina

-Luckily other sailing vessels were here and in the same situation as we and we exchange information on a daily basis and did our best to inspire each other to work on.
-For all of us it has been many days to reach Darwin and at the same time we all want to leave for Indonesia.
+Luckily other sailing vessels were here in the same situation as we were and we exchanged information on a daily basis and did our best to inspire each other.
+For all of us it had been many days to reach Darwin and we all wished to leave for Indonesia.
 It turned out to be 6 weeks before the visa processing could start through our agent/sponsor based in Indonesia.
 The rainy season got closer and closer and the humidity became annoying.
 Anyway, the visa process had started and we calculated to be on our way after 7-10 days.

 About Covid-19

-Australia have had lock-downs at different hot spots and one lock-down in Darwin, for three days, since we arrived.
-At that time we managed to do some errands at a hard ware store and had 20 minutes to end what we were doing before the hard ware store closed.
+Australia have had lockdowns at different hot spots and one lockdown in Darwin for three days, since we arrived.
+Before the lockdown we managed to do some errands at a hard-ware store and had 20 minutes to end what we were doing before the hard-ware store closed.
 We got a lift by a private person back to the marina when no taxis were available.
-We are very grateful to Rachel, the nurse, who helped us that day.
+We are very grateful to Rachel, the nurse, who helped us that day to reach the marina before closing time.
 During our sailing from Arlie Beach to Darwin we passed the boarder to the Northern Territory from Queensland and before entering we had to fill in a form and pre-announce our arrival.
 No big deal if it was not for the fact that there is hardly no internet-connection along the coast.
 Good planning is absolutely necessary.

 Next leg is Darwin to Kupang, Indonesia.